 Read more: Museum Madness: Making the Most of your Museum Visit

 Once they are alerted to the fact that some items feel out-of-place, it’s a good time to ask why certain items would be included.
-In art history, the answer is nearly always some kind of symbolism.
-Here are some of my favorite books and articles on still-life symbolism to use with the students or do research yourself:
+In art history (just like your English lit class), the answer is nearly always some kind of symbolism.
+Here are some quick books and articles on still-life symbolism to use with the students or do research yourself:

 - The Metropolitan Museum, Heilbrunn Timeline of Art History: Still-Life Painting in Northern Europe, 1600-1800

 - Art Seed: Vanitas Still Life’s and their symbolism

 - Bridgeman Images: Vanitas – symbols of death & decadence

 - Art in Context: Vanitas – A Reminder of Human Mortality Through Vanitas Paintings